Home » Getting Your Degree » IBM SkillsBuild for Active Duty, Veterans, and Military Spouses

 • If you want to move into tech but your military background is purely combat arms, you likely won’t get a high-level SkillBridge internship.
 You should use SkillsBuild to earn your certifications first.

-• If you have already separated and realize your current job is a dead end, SkillsBuild is the perfect tool to upskill without touching your GI Bill.
+• If you have already separated and realize your current job is a dead end, SkillsBuild is a tool to upskill without touching your GI Bill.

-• Spouses are often theunsungbeneficiaries here.
-Since spouses cannot do SkillBridge (as they aren’t active-duty), SkillsBuild provides them with a portable, high-paying career path.
+• Spouses are often the beneficiaries here.
+Since spouses cannot do SkillBridge (as they aren’t active-duty), SkillsBuild provides them with a portable career path.

 About the author